Getting Started with MSP360 Connect Managed (Formerly Remote Desktop)

 The Default settings tab contains keyboard shortcuts, sound, and tray options.

-You can also restrict outgoing connections, as well as access to configuration and the GUI, if needed.
+It’s also possible to restrict outgoing connections, as well as access to configuration and the UI, if needed.

 After you’re done with customization, click Generate Installation Script.
 You’ll get two options for applying your preconfigured build: the URL and the command line script that should be used with the installation file.
 The first one is for your customers; they will be able to download the build version for their company.
 The second one is used mostly for bulk installation – for instance, with an RMM solution.
 In this guide, we’ll use the URL option.